 Fry has been the driving force behind many community art spaces.
 From 1986-89, she was director of the Haight Ashbury Community Coalition, a nonprofit that operated cultural, after-school and job programs for youth at the Park Branch Library.
 She was on the planning team to convert the abandoned Polytechnic High School's two gymnasiums into community spaces--now the San Francisco Circus Center and Acrosports.
 From 1990-2013, she managed Shotwell Studios in the Mission.
 From 1996-2004, she built the reputation of Venue 9 in SOMA during the dot com boom into a premiere theater.
 In 2010 and 2011, she was project manager of 24 Days of Central Market Arts Festival.

-Performing, writing and directing credits of Fry’s own multimedia and collaborative pieces include these highlights: Cactus, Falling Back to Earth, Sound Advice, To Infinity and Beyond, In Mourning by Karin Cabello Moriarty, Tokens by David Schein directed by Bob Ernst, A Thousand Grey Birds, and Mudwings with British director, Angus Balbernie; hOPPomage by Zack; Bring your Own Dog and Honeycomb Zone.
-She is writing two new Theatecture projects: Ash Boys and I’m Not in Charge set for 2015 productions.
+Performing, writing and directing credits of Fry’s own multimedia and collaborative pieces include these highlights: Cactus, Falling Back to Earth, Sound Advice, To Infinity and Beyond, In Mourning by Karin Cabello Moriarty, Tokens by David Schein directed by Bob Ernst, A Thousand Grey Birds, and Mudwings with British director, Angus Balbernie; hOPPomage by Zack; Bring your Own Dog, Honeycomb, and Skinetic Zone.
+She is writing a new Theatechture site-specific project: Ash Boys set for 2019 production.

-Footloose has received support from San Francisco Hotel Tax Fund/Grants for the Arts, San Francisco Arts Commission Grants Program, Zellerbach Family Foundation, W. & F. Hewlett Foundation, W.A.
+Footloose has received support from San Francisco Grants for the Arts, San Francisco Arts Commission Grants Program, Zellerbach Family Foundation, the MacArthur Foundation, W. & F. Hewlett Foundation, W.A.
 Gerbode Foundation, The Argosy Foundation and generous businesses and individuals.
-Corporate sponsors include Copy Central and the SF Bay Guardian.